Delwddrylliwr/cartolan/README.md

 End with an example of getting some data out of the system or using it for a little demo

+## Configuring the game

+Various aspects of the rules can be configured based on constants at the head of the associated class.

 ## Running the tests

 Automated tests have not been implemented yet.
 Testing can be done through comparing virtual play to the rules explained in the game manual.